The Role of Digitalization Using Software Testing in Airline Industry

 To develop strong and durable customer relationships, an omnichannel approach across multiple media is required.

-With the harsh realities of the post-COVID-19 operating environment, adopting gleaming new digital tools, solutions, and services might not be at the top of airlines’ priority lists.
+With the harsh realities of the post-COVID-19 operating environment, adopting new digital tools, solutions, and services might not be at the top of airlines’ priority lists.

 Digitalization of Flight